JordiCorbilla/SwaggerTemplateApi/README.md

 }
 ```

-And create an `ExceptionFilter class`:
+And create an `ExceptionFilter` class:

 ```c#
 public class ExceptionFilter : ExceptionFilterAttribute